 The 2021-22 budget included \$172 million for various energy-related activities, including programs intended to promote building electrification, planning and permitting renewable energy projects, and activities intended to promote electric reliability.
-This included \$75 million General emissions from buildings are:
+This included \$75 million General

 Fund to CEC to expand the BUILD program to new market rate residential buildings in all areas of the state, including publicly owned utility territories.